Asmara Maekel, Eritrea Travel Guide

 Sip on local Asmara Beer, or try traditional Suwa (homemade beer) and Mies (honey wine).

 Live music is limited.
 Some accommodations or restaurants may occasionally feature local musicians, especially on weekends.
-A few bars are scattered throughout the city center, offering a relaxed atmosphere to have drinks and conversation.
+A few bars are scattered throughout the city center, offering a relaxed atmosphere to own drinks and conversation.

 For cultural engagement, participate in a traditional coffee ceremony – it is a cornerstone of Eritrean social life and hospitality.